Tom-900/3D-Tensor-based-Deep-Learning-Models-for-Predicting-Option-Price/README.md

 In "main" part, we could apply the models and the data to predict option price, and compare their strengths and weaknesses through five measurements: MSE, RMSE, MAP, MAPE and PCC.

-For more details, please refer to the original manuscript: 3D Tensor-based Deep Learning Models for Predicting Option Price.
-ArXiv: https://arxiv.org/abs/2106.02916
+For more details, please refer to the original manuscript: 3D Tensor-based Deep Learning Models for Predicting Option Price. arXiv: https://arxiv.org/abs/2106.02916